 - The amount of $0.09 per $100 of assessed value for commercial buildings less than 8,000 gross square feet;

 - The amount of $95.00 per hotel room annually;

 - The amount of $120.00 per unit annually for nonexempt residential properties.
 By law, residential property with ten (10) units or less are not subject to the BID tax.
 Additionally, the BID tax is NOT applied to publicly subsidized housing and/or affordable housing units leased or sold below market rate.

 - The maximum amount for any one lot or tax bill is capped at $100,000 annually.

 Effective immediately, the DC Office of Tax and Revenue (OTR) has implemented an eCheck payment option for property owners who would like to pay their Business Improvement District (BID) taxes online.
 The new online payment system, effective immediately, is convenient and easy to use 24 hours a day, 7 days a week at no charge to the property owner.
 Payments are made only when authorized, and BID tax payers will receive a receipt and a reference number as proof of payment.
 See more information and instructions here.

-Total estimated revenues for the Capitol Riverfront BID will be approximately $1,660,000 in FY 2014.
+Total FY 2015 estimated revenues for the Capitol Riverfront BID are approximately $1,780,000.
 We invite you to view are most recent annual report available here.